 - the Leys CDI Youth Project for young people aged 9-25

-For over a decade Leys CDI has reached out to young people, including the “hard to reach” who may not be in education, employment or training, as well as those who may have a difficult home life.
+For over two decades Leys CDI has reached out to young people, including the “hard to reach” who may not be in education, employment or training, as well as those who may have a difficult home life.

 CDI’s strength lies in its community roots, with local youth workers whom the young people know, relate to, and trust.
-CDI currently has a 4 year (2014-2017) £500000 Big Lottery grant for a variety of projects in which the young people themselves play a leading delivery role in order to enhance their skills.
+CDI just completed its 4 year (2015-2018) £500,000 Big Lottery grant for a variety of projects such as diversionary work, innovation lab and action research in which the young people themselves played a leading delivery role in order to enhance their social and technical skills, increase confidence and self-esteem and gain leadership experience

-- a popular holiday schemes and after school club attended by up to 90 young people per session.
+- A popular holiday schemes and Youth Club attended by up to 90 young people per session

 “CDI really lifts you.
 It makes you feel better.
 Makes you feel more motivated to better yourself.
 We have the chance to do things and have fun and discover talents.
 If we didn’t get to try things we wouldn’t have the motivation that we do have.”
-(Young Person)
+(Youth Project user)

-This brings together over-50s in the Leys area, supporting them to develop their potential, live life to the full, and play a key role in the local community.
+This brings together over 50s in the Blackbird Leys and Greater Leys area, supporting them to live life to the full, reduce isolation and loneliness, increase health and well-being and play a key role in the local community.

-Our programme was chosen and developed by local older people, who also made up most of the project’s 74 volunteers.
+Our programme is chosen and developed by local older people, who also make up most of the project’s 44 volunteers.